Alfresco/docs-alfresco/federation-services/latest/admin/index.md

 The **Connectors** page shows the available Connector types with the option to Activate or Deactivate any given connector.
 Custom Connectors will be listed here as well.

-## Organisation
+## Organization

-The Organization page shows the different Organisation used within the Federation Services platform for multi-tenancy.
+The Organization page shows the different Organisations used within the Federation Services platform for multi-tenancy.
 It will display the Organization name, short name, the status (Active/Inactive) which notes whether an organization is enabled, and also provide a link to search their users.

-###  Overview

-The Organization page shows the different Organisation used within the Federation Services platform for multi-tenancy.
-It will display the Organization name, short name, the status (Active/Inactive) which notes whether an organization is enabled, and also provide a link to search their users.

 By default, Federation Services has one organization, based on configuration in the global properties.

-**Tip:** This page assumes **simflofy.multi.tenant** is set to true in your global properties
+> **Tip:** This page assumes `simflofy.multi.tenant` is set to `true` in your global properties.

 In multi-tenant mode, a user with the Federation Services Admin role will have access to the **Organisation** page under the **Admin** menu.
-This page will display all the current tenants in your Federation Services.
+This page displays all the current tenants in your Federation Services.
 It will display whether an organization is enabled, and also provide a link to search their users.

 #### Creating an Organization